-Before applying for a private student loan, you should make sure that you’re likely to qualify.
+Before applying for a private student loan, make sure that you’re likely to qualify to avoid multiple hard checks on your credit.
 Every lender sets its own eligibility requirements, but they’ll usually look for:

 - Credit history: Your credit score and the information in your credit reports can determine your eligibility for a private student loan and the interest rate you receive.
 If you’re new to credit or you have poor credit, the lender may require a creditworthy co-signer.
-Borrowers typically ask a friend, parent or another trusted relative to fill this role.
-A co-signer agrees to make payments if you’re unable to, so you’re both equally responsible for the debt.
+A co-signer, typically a trusted friend or relative, agrees to make payments if you’re unable to, so you’re both equally responsible for the debt.

 - Income: You’ll also need to show that you have the income to repay the loan or get a co-signer who does.
 The lender may also calculate your debt-to-income ratio to check how much of your income goes toward debt payments each month.

 - Enrollment status: Lenders will check that you’re attending an accredited school, and some may require you to attend at least half time.

 - Citizenship: Private student loans are usually available only to U.S. citizens and permanent residents.
 International students may qualify for a private student loan if an eligible citizen or resident co-signs the loan.

 - Age: You must reach the age of legal adulthood — which is 18 in most states — before signing a contract for a student loan.
 If you’re not old enough, then you’ll need to find an eligible co-signer.